blaylock08/Blaylock_516X_Project/README.md

 #### - Naive Bayes

 This model was almost as accurate as the Random Forest model.
-I think this can attributed to the fact that Naive Bayes is based on probability not just the raw values of the input data to the model.
+I think this can be attributed to the fact that Naive Bayes is based on probability not just the raw values of the input data to the model.

 #### - Support Vector Machine